damikun/trouble-training/Doc/OpenTelemetry.md

 This communication is done via `http` or `grpc`.
 - `http` is used to send data from the frontend client to backend over proxy
 - `grpc` is used for all other communications between backend and collector and collector and APM server.
+(Can be also used to frontend > collector/backend)

 </br>